Nonparametric estimation of the total treatment effect with multiple outcomes in the presence of terminal events: Method

 \subsubsection{Two sample setting}

-In randomized controlled trials with multiple event-time outcomes, interest typically lies in comparing event rates between two treatment arms.
+In randomized controlled trials, interest typically lies in comparing event rates between two treatment arms.
 In this case, the MCF and the AUMCF are respectively defined for each treatment group as

-{\blue{where ${N}^*_j(t)$ is the {\blue{underlying}} counting process in the $j$th treatment arm.}} To compare the event rates of two arms, we focus on estimation of the difference in AUMCF, defined as $\Delta =\theta_{1}-\theta_{2},$ though the ratio may also be used.
+where ${N}^*_j(t)$ is the underlying counting process in the $j$th treatment arm.
+To compare the event rates of two arms, we focus on estimation of the difference in AUMCFs, defined as $\Delta =\theta_{1}-\theta_{2}$.
 Using the estimator of the AUMCF proposed in (\ref{eq: one_samp_est}), we estimate $\Delta$ as

-{\blue{where $\bar{N}_j(u)=\sum_{i=1}^{n_j} N_{ij}(u),$ $\widehat{S}_{j}^{D}(u)$ is the Kaplan-Meier estimator of the survival function of $D_j$, and $\bar{Y}_j(u)=\sum_{i=1}^{n_j} \Ibb(X_{ij}\ge u)$ for $j = 1,2$.}} {\blue{Inference on $\widehat{\Delta}$ can be performed based on its asymptotic normality, which is presented in Theorem \ref{thm: delta-IF} and formally derived in Web Appendices A.1 and A.2.}}
+where $\bar{N}_j(u)=\sum_{i=1}^{n_j} N_{ij}(u),$ $\widehat{S}_{j}^{D}(u)$ is the Kaplan-Meier estimator of the survival function of $D_j$, and $\bar{Y}_j(u)=\sum_{i=1}^{n_j} \Ibb(X_{ij}\ge u)$ for $j = 1,2$.
+Inference on $\widehat{\Delta}$ can be performed based on its asymptotic normality, which is presented in Theorem \ref{thm: delta-IF} and formally derived in Web Appendices A.1 and A.2.